 Definition of Critique

-Examples of Critique from Literature
+Examples of Critique in Literature

-In The Guardian, a critic Philip Hope-Wallace has portrayed Beckett’s play, Waiting for Godot, as “inexplicit and deliberately fatuous.”
+In The Guardian, critic Philip Hope-Wallace has portrayed Beckett’s play, Waiting for Godot, as “inexplicit and deliberately fatuous.”
 He also claimed this play to have “bored some people acutely. [while] Others found it a witty and poetic conundrum.”
 Godot would possibly be a God, and the dresses of tramps are like Chaplinesque zanies in a circus.
 Both speak futile cross talks like music hall exchanges.
 This play bored audience acutely, while others consider it as a poetic and witty conundrum.
 Finally, he calls the play a dramatic vacuum.
 It is without any plot, climax, denouement, beginning, middle and end.

 This novel is very popular, and its every passage is famous, thus there is no need to retrace its details and familiar background.
 Fitzgerald has written it with unusual subtlety and sustained that tone in the entire novel.
-In the end, he adds further by saying that this novel is “the most beautiful, compelling and true in all of American literature.”
+In the end, he says that this novel is “the most beautiful, compelling and true in all of American literature.”
 Then he says, “If from all of our country’s books I could have only one, The Great Gatsby, would be it.”

-Bloom abandons the idea that Hamlet’s double shock of his father’s death and his mother’s second marriage has brought a drastic change in Hamlet.
-The truth, however, is “Something in Hamlet dies before the play opens.”
+Bloom abandons the idea that Prince Hamlet’s double shock of his father’s death and his mother’s second marriage has brought a drastic change in Hamlet.
+The truth, however, is that “Something in Hamlet dies before the play opens.”
 In fact, the theme or central idea of this play is “Hamlet’s consciousness of his own consciousness, unlimited yet at war with itself.”
-Thus, the play is about awakening of self-consciousness, and Hamlet fights with “his desire to come to an end of playacting.”
+Thus, the play is about awakening of self-awareness, and Hamlet fights with “his desire to come to an end of playacting.”

-Certainly, there is an enjoyment of the Georgian grace, a world where we can solve problems by a ball-invitation, a new gown, and scrumptious gossips.
-The social life at Hampshire Vicarage, its complex social mores, obsessions with money and class, its picnics and parities draw the readers, especially females, to a point of obsession.
+Certainly, there is an enjoyment of the Georgian grace, a world where we can solve problems by a ball invitation, a new gown, and scrumptious gossip.
+The social life at Hampshire Vicarage, its complex social mores, obsessions with money and class, its picnics and parities, draw the readers – especially females – to a point of obsession.
 The critics appreciate Austen’s overall depiction of the way money rules a society.
-She also admits Austen’s ability to describe human heart in detail, sets her literary pulse racing.
+She also admits Austen’s ability to describe the human heart in detail, setting her literary pulse racing.

 Function of Critique

-Critiques vary widely, may ranging from giving reviews of books as these reviews sometimes could determine whether a book is going to be popular or not, to rhetorical analysis of the articles and pieces of artwork.
-Its advantage is that despite negative criticism and reviews, many books win commercial success.
-Sometimes, it serves as a scholarly detective, authenticating unknown books and unearthing master pieces.
+Critiques vary widely, ranging from giving reviews of books, as these reviews might determine whether a book is going to be popular or not, to rhetorical analysis of articles and pieces of artwork.
+Its advantage is that, despite negative criticism and reviews, many books win commercial success.
+Sometimes a critic serves as a scholarly detective, authenticating unknown books and unearthing master pieces.
 Thus, obscure scholarly skills could work as a most basic criticism, bringing literary pieces to public attention.